The Flight Experience

 - After your class you gear up using equipment provided by the tunnel.
 You'll wear a jumpsuit, helmet, goggles, and earplugs.

-- You rotate (take turns) with the other people in your group.
+- You rotate (take turns) flying with the other people in your group.

 - You fly at least twice in a one-on-one environment with your instructor.
 You're shown the basic movements and allowed to fly on your own.

-- During this time spectators can take photos/videos and most tunnels offer professional photos and videos of your flight at affordable rates.
+- During this time spectators can take photos/videos and most tunnels offer professional photos and videos of your flight.

-- Most locations offer high flights where your instructor takes you flying much higher than you can fly on your own.
+- Most locations offer high flights where your instructor flies with you takes you flying much higher than you can fly on your own.

 - After your flight you de-gear, talk with your instructor and get your media.